Skip to content

 • Verify correctness

-• Ensure that cash has settled at the custodian
+• Ensure that everything has settled at the custodian

-• Verify that the correct cash has gone into the NAV
+• Verify that the correct numbers have gone into the NAV

 • Verify that the investment book of record is calculating cash correctly, so that front office users can trust cash estimates intraday